0xVe1L/the-lab/README.md

+<h2 align="center">⚠️ Due to an unforeseen life event, support for The Lab and any future development plans have been halted indefinitely.<br>
+  100% of all Patreon and Ko-Fi donations have been refunded. ⚠️</h2>

+  I apologize for any inconveniences or disappointment this may cause.
+Online (PLAY TOGETHER) features will no longer function dependably, but I will leave them up as long as I can.
+  For similar functionality please check the Dad's MMO Lab discord.

+  Thank you.

 <p align="center">
   <img src="assets/hero.png" width="560" alt="The Lab — presented by 0xVe1L and Dad's MMO Lab">
 </p>

-<h1 align="center">THE LAB: Your own World of Warcraft server — installed, managed, and played from the couch.</h3>
+<h1 align="center">THE LAB: Your own World of Warcraft server — installed, managed, and played from the couch.</h1>

 <p align="center">
   Run a private WoW 3.3.5a server on your Steam Deck, fill it with hundreds of AI players,